Thank you for the Disclaimer.

-Ryan glanced at Louise when he sensed an incredible surge of anxiety from the mini mage.
+Ryan sensed an incredible surge of anxiety from Louise and glanced at the mini mage.
 Clearly there was a tempest brewing in that teacup, and he was almost afraid to ask.

 "D-don't you dare try anything untoward with the P-Princess, you hear me?"
 Louise whispered back harshly, as if she was barely restraining herself from exploding into a spastic rage.